bsulpis/bsulpis/README.md

 # Bárbara Sulpis

-I’m a **Data Engineer** and **Data Scientist** with experience in diverse projects, from data pipelines to analytical modeling.
-I’m passionate about working with data, and what I enjoy the most is learning new tools, techniques, and methodologies to keep growing and improving.
+I’m a **Data Engineer** and **Data Scientist** with experience across a wide range of projects, from building data pipelines to developing analytical models.
+I’m deeply passionate about working with data, and what drives me most is the opportunity to continuously learn new tools, techniques, and methodologies to grow and deliver better solutions.

 ## 📜 Certifications
 - 🗄️ **SQL Advanced Certification** – [View Hackerrank Advanced Certificate](https://www.hackerrank.com/certificates/6b2ce5832313)